Money saving guides

 Energy costs

 Energy prices have continued to add financial pressure to households already struggling with higher food and fuel costs.
-Electricity credits handed out last winter eased the burden for many and return again this year, albeit at a lower rate.
+Electricity credits handed out last winter eased the burden for many and have returned again this year, albeit at a lower amount.

 What’s changed?